 What is $x^2$?

-Don’t pay any mind to the specific size of the square.
+It does not matter the specific size of the square.
 If we pick a value for $x$, then we can draw this shape exactly that large, but until then we just pretend that the side length is whatever $x$ is.
 Since we are just using this as a visualization, all that matters is that we are consistent.

 Here are some other algebra tiles we will be using: